Is this water safe to drink? Probably not, but it will be if you're carrying a water purifier on your backpacking trip.

 A water filter will normally only remove things that are around 0.1 to 0.3 micron or larger depending on the filter.
 This is fine for removing bacteria, protozoa, cysts and particulate.

-A filter will not remove viruses from water.
+Even the best backpacking water filters will not remove viruses from water.
 Viruses are smaller than 0.1 micron and can only be killed by sterilizing with iodine, chlorine or UV light.

 A good water sterilizer will kill bacteria and viruses but can’t remove dissolved chemicals from the water.